dejanu/literate-operator/README.md

 * The OLM (Operator Lifecycle Manager) helps users install, update, and manage operators in the cluster.

 # literate-operator
-K8S operator that aggregates logs from all pods with label defined in the `target`` filed of `LogDrain` object Create some targets:
+K8S operator that aggregates logs from all pods with label defined in the `target` field of `LogDrain` object Create some targets:
 ```bash
 # spin up some naked pods